 The CMHW is administered through the State Medicaid Agency (SMA), within the Wyoming Department of Health, Division of Healthcare Financing.
 The SMA, under the authority of the CMHW Program Manager, maintains all processes related to the youth application receipt, processing, and eligibility determinations.
 Once determined eligible for enrollment, the youth will be referred to the prepaid ambulatory health plan (PAHP) contractor.
 The PAHP contractor maintains responsibility and authority for provider recruitment, training, and credentialing (according to State criteria), and the provider's Medicaid enrollment.
-Through contractual relationships with its provider network, the PAHP reviews and approves all plans of care, manages provider payments, monitors service quality, utilization, and overall clinical improvement for each youth enrolled.
+Through contractual relationships with its provider network, the PAHP reviews and authorizes all services specified in the plans of care, transmits authorization information to the network provider and the MMIS for claims payment, monitors service quality, utilization, and overall clinical improvement for each youth enrolled.
 Service Delivery:

-Youth and Family Training and Support services (aka "waiver services") are required to be delivered by family care coordinators, family support partners management services through a HFWA service delivery model in an individual or group setting.
-These provider types are geographically dispersed in various locations through the state to provide nonclinical behavioral health support services to enrolled youth/families.
-The CMHW Child and Family Team (CFT) may include the youth/family support team members identified by the youth and family for participation in the program (natural supports), local representatives from other child serving agencies community mental/behavioral health providers.
+Youth and Family Training and Support services (aka "waiver services") are required to be delivered by family care coordinators, family support partners and/or youth support partners who are trained and credentialed in delivering targeted case management services through a HFWA service delivery model in an individual or group setting.
+These provider types are geographically dispersed in various locations through the state to provide non-clinical behavioral health support services to enrolled youth/families.
+The CMHW Child and Family Team (CFT) may include the youth/family, CMHW high fidelity wraparound (HFWA) providers in addition to other support team members identified by the youth and family for participation in the program (natural supports), local representatives from other child serving agencies (Department of Education, Department of Family Services) and community mental/behavioral health providers.
 The CFT works collaboratively to ensure that all available community-based services are utilized.
-CMHW services are not duplicative of other services available to the participant, but rather build on based individual and/or family therapy provided by local/regional community health centers or privately licensed behavioral health delivered by a Family Care plan of care for an enrollee is not a direct service provider for that enrollee as well.
-Waiver services are provided as detailed in
+CMHW services are not duplicative of other services available to the participant, but rather build on community, agency and home-based individual and/or family therapy provided by local/regional community health centers or privately licensed behavioral health professionals.
+If Youth and Family Training and Support services are being delivered by a Family Care Coordinator (FCC), the FCC delivering Youth and Family Training and Support services cannot be the FCC assigned to the waiver enrollee's plan of care (or rather the FCC that developed the youth's plan of care.
+Adherence to this requirement ensures the entity responsible for the development of the individualized plan of care for an enrollee is not a direct service provider for that enrollee as well.
+Waiver services are provided as detailed in the plan of care drafted by the CFT under advisement of the youth/family.
+Projected service utilization is detailed within the plan, and delivered by gualified and credentialed network providers.